micropython/micropython/ports/atmel-samd/README.rst

     make -C mpy-cross

+Build commands are run from the ``~/circuitpython/ports/atmel-samd`` directory.

 To build for the Arduino Zero:

 .. code-block:: shell

     make

 To build for other boards you must change it by setting ``BOARD``.
-This command is executed from the ``~/circuitpython/ports/atmel-samd`` directory.
 For example:

 .. code-block:: shell